 David Mowry was raised and still lives in Bremen, Ohio.
 (Don't worry, nobody else knows where that is either).
 He received a B.Sci in Wildlife Biology from Ohio University in 2004, immediately after which he worked for one of his professors as a field technician on a mark/recapture mammal study.
 Starting in 2005, David taught Outdoor Education in Brinkhaven, Ohio for 4 years.
 He returned to Ohio University to do graduate work in science education and received his teaching certificate.
 In 2012, he began working as a science instructor at Mid-East Career and Technology Centers in Zanesville, Ohio, where he is still employed.
 David currently lives in a former funeral home with his wife, two kids, an incredibly stupid dog and a bunch of cats that won't leave.

-Blake Touchet lives in Abbeville, Louisiana with his wife, Chrisanda, and two sons, Luke and Hugo.
-He has taught middle school, high school, and undergraduate biology and environmental sciences since completing his BS in Secondary Biology Education at the University of Louisiana at Lafayette in 2010.
-In addition to pursuing advanced degrees in Biology (MS from Mississippi State University in 2015) and Curriculum Leadership (Ed.D from University of Louisiana at Lafayette in 2021) while teaching, Blake has served as a TIES Teacher Corps member since 2015 and a Teacher Ambassador for the National Center for Science Education since 2017.
-He has worked on state and district committees for developing curricula, assessments, and mentoring science teachers related to NGSS instructional shifts.
-His research interests include understanding teacher and administrator knowledge and acceptance of “socially controversial” science topics such as evolution and climate change.
+Blake Touchet grew up in southwest Louisiana and currently lives in Abbeville, Louisiana with his wife, Chrisanda, and two sons, Luke and Hugo.
+He has taught middle school, high school, and undergraduate biology and environmental sciences in Vermilion Parish School District as well as serving as Science Master Teacher for Lafayette Parish School District before joining the National Center for Science Education as the Teacher Support Partnership Specialist.
+Blake completed his BS in Secondary Biology Education at the University of Louisiana at Lafayette in 2010.
+In addition to pursuing advanced degrees in Biology (MS from Mississippi State University in 2015) and Curriculum Leadership (EdD from University of Louisiana at Lafayette in 2022) while teaching, Blake also served as a teacher mentor for organizations such as the Louisiana Department of Education, the Teacher Institute for Evolutionary Science, the National Center for Science Education, and the STEMS2 program at ULL.

 David Upegui is a Latino immigrant who found his way out of poverty through science.
 He currently serves as a science teacher at his alma mater, Central Falls High School (RI) and as an adjunct professor of Education.
 His personal philosophy and inclusive approach to science education have enabled students to become problem-solvers and innovative thinkers.
 He has a keen ability to engage students in learning, exploring, and contributing to science.
 He received the NABT’s Evolution Education Award (2014) and the Presidential Award for Excellence in Mathematics and Science Teaching in 2019 (2017 cohort).
 Upegui started, and runs, the school's Science Olympiad team and has contributed to several publications on science education and appropriate pedagogy.
 He recently completed his doctoral degree in education at the University of RI, focusing on science education and social justice.
 Reach Upegui on Twitter (@upeguijara).